2026 AFC Women's Asian Cup bids

-The bidding process for the 2026 AFC Women's Asian Cup will be the process by which the location for the 20th AFC Women's Asian Cup will be selected.
+The bidding process for the 2026 AFC Women's Asian Cup was the process by which the location for the 21st AFC Women's Asian Cup was selected.

 Hosting requirements

 The following four football associations submitted their interest to host the tournament by the 31 July 2022 deadline.
-The host country will be announced in 2023.

 The tournament is expected to continue the format of the 2022 AFC Women's Asian Cup edition, with a total of 27 matches taking place, with 12 teams competing in the tournament.